kshitijkapadni/Handy-Snippets-DL/README.md

-# Pytorch-Snippets
+# Handy-Snippets
-This Repository consists of all the handy PyTorch snippets
+This Repository consists of all the handy snippets for Computer Vision and Deep learning